05 August 2021

 1. question, how to handle SQL push down to data nodes? rather than fetching data from FoundationDB to SQL gateway which is not efficient

-5. StorageServer is a modifed version of Sqlite
+5. StorageServer is a modified version of Sqlite

 1. question: SQL is not needed here, overhead unnecessary?